 As a BACP-registered counsellor based in Lewes, East Sussex, I offer to meet you just as you are - with compassion and curiosity - in both your stuckness and your hope for something new.

-In therapy with me, you don't need to leave any part of yourself at the door.
-Even the parts you might usually hide, judge or feel ashamed of are welcome here.
-I aim to create a calm, accepting space where you can explore your inner world at your own pace.
+In therapy with me, you don’t need to leave any part of yourself at the door.
+Even the parts you might usually hide, judge, or feel unsure about are welcome here.
+I offer a calm, accepting space where you can go at your own pace, without pressure or expectations.

 I don’t believe in one-size-fits-all therapy.
 Each session is shaped around what feels most supportive for you in the moment.
-Sometimes that may mean simply listening to your own voice, exploring different parts of yourself, slowing down to connect with the present moment, or noticing patterns in your thoughts, feelings and actions.
+That might mean slowing things down, noticing patterns in your thoughts or feelings, or gently exploring different parts of yourself.
+My intention is to help you feel steady enough to make sense of what’s happening inside.

-To support the highest ethical and reflective standards of practice, I attend regular individual and group supervision and work within the BACP Ethical Framework.
-I hold an enhanced DBS check and full professional liability insurance.
+I work within the BACP Ethical Framework and attend regular supervision.
+I hold an enhanced DBS check and full professional indemnity insurance.

 What to Expect

-I aim to close sessions with a moment of reflection, giving you a chance to gather yourself and carry any new insights or experiences into your everyday life.
+I aim to close sessions with a brief moment of reflection, giving you time to gather your thoughts and take anything useful back into everyday life.

 "Each person is an island unto himself, in a very real sense; and he can only build bridges to other islands if he is first of all willing to be himself and permitted to be himself."